Thiruttu Payale 2

-Thiruttu Payale 2 is a 2017 Indian Tamil-language crime thriller film directed and written by Susi Ganeshan.
-A spiritual successor to his earlier Thiruttu Payale (2006), the film features Bobby Simha, Prasanna and Amala Paul in the lead roles.
+Thiruttu Payale 2 is a 2017 Indian Tamil-language crime thriller film directed and written by Susi Ganesan.
+A spiritual successor to his earlier Thiruttu Payale (2006), the film stars Bobby Simha, Prasanna and Amala Paul.
 The film features music composed by Vidyasagar, while Raja Mohammad was the editor.
 Produced by AGS Entertainment, the venture began production in October 2016 and was released on 30 November 2017.

-The film was remade in Kannada in 2021 as 100 starring Ramesh Aravind.
-The Hindi remake was reported to be in the making starring Urvashi Rautela and titled as "Dil Hai Gray" The film was dubbed in Hindi as The Digital Thief by Goldmines Telefilms on 20 February 2020.
-Prasanna has won Best Supporting Actor for his performance, while Amala paul was nominated for Filmfare Award for Best Actress – Tamil at South Filmfare Awards.
+The film was remade in Kannada in 2021 as 100 and in Hindi in 2024 as Ghuspaithiya.
+Prasanna won the Filmfare Award for Best Supporting Actor – Tamil for his performance, while Amala Paul was nominated for the Filmfare Award for Best Actress – Tamil.